Peter Meyer (footballer, born 1940): Borussia Mönchengladbach

 After initially agreeing terms with MSV Duisburg, Meyer opted to sign for Borussia Mönchengladbach after being persuaded to join the club by Günter Netzer, who showed up at the car workshop that Meyer worked at.
 He debuted on 19 August 1967 against Schalke 04, scoring a hat trick in a 4–3 away win, and went on to score 19 goals for the club in the first half of the 1967–68 Bundesliga season.
 He was subsequently selected by Helmut Schön to play for West Germany in their decisive Euro 1968 qualification match against Albania in Tirana.
 West Germany failed to qualify after drawing the match 0–0, and the game became known as the "Disgrace of Tirana".

 Injury and retirement

 In January 1968, during a training match played in Duisburg, Meyer broke his tibia and fibula following a collision with his own goalkeeper Volker Danner.
 Meyer never fully recovered from the injury, and required a second operation after returning to training too soon after the incident.
 He made a brief comeback in August 1969, starting in a league match against Bayern Munich, but was substituted at half-time, and never made another appearance in the Bundesliga.
-He left the club at the end of the 1969–70 season and dropped into amateur football, joining VfL Benrath in the Verbandsliga Niederrhein, followed by Viktoria 02 before deciding to retire.
+He left the club at the end of the 1969–70 season and dropped into amateur football in his home city of Düsseldorf, joining VfL Benrath in the Verbandsliga Niederrhein, followed by Düsseldorfer SC Viktoria 02 before deciding to retire.

+Death

+Meyer died in February 2026, at the age of 85.